barnettjw/barnettjw.github.io/_posts/2019-2-17-How-I-Setup-This-Blog.md

 3. `jekyll serve --watch`
 4. View [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser

-### Edit files locally
+### Commit Files to local Git repository
-1. Open Atom
+1. Open Atom --> `Open folder`
-2. Open folder to the location of your repository
+    * select the location local of your repository
-3. Edit files
+2. Edit files
-4. Check out the changes locally
+3. Check out the changes locally
-5. Authorize GitHub for Atom
+4. Authorize GitHub for Atom
-6. Commit and push your changes
+5. `Packages` Menu --> `GitHub Package` --> `Toggle Git`
+7. For each file
+    1. Click `Stage file`
+    2. Enter commit message for the edits you made in *step 3*
+    3. Click `Commit to master`

+### Update live site using Git
+1. Open folder of your repository in Atom
+2. `Packages` --> `Command Pallet` --> `Git Push`
+3. Wait for Atom to finish pushing your changes
-7. View `https://<your github username>.github.io/` in your browser to see your changes
+4. View `https://<your github username>.github.io/` in your browser to see your changes

 ## Additional Resources
 * [Build a GitHub-Hosted Blog with Jekyll Now](https://www.hongkiat.com/blog/jekyll-now)
 * [How to Create a Blog with Jekyll – A Beginner’s Guide](https://www.hongkiat.com/blog/blog-with-jekyll/)
+* [Orginial Article](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) by Creator of Jekyll Now
 * [How to Manage Git and GitHub Projects with Atom](https://www.hongkiat.com/blog/manage-git-github-atom/)
 * [Jekyll Offical Documentation - Posts](https://jekyllrb.com/docs/posts/)

-    ##### [Orginial Article](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) by Creator of Jekyll Now